 Although families help their Elders, conditions exist that make our assistance essential:

 - Family members cannot financially meet all the Elder’s basic needs.

 - A serious gap in services in remote areas exists.

 - As Elders age, their ability to work diminishes while basic requirements for firewood, specialty foods, mobility equipment and simple medical supplies increase.

-Presently, over 550 Navajo Elders are enrolled as adopted Elders in our Program.
+Presently, over 550 Navajo Elders ages 75 to 100 are enrolled as adopted Elders in our Program.
 Over 15,000 people who live in poverty in remote locations on the Reservation receive some form of our aid.

 The lives of the Elders that we serve are fraught with hardship, but they believe that to struggle is good, that to struggle breeds strength and character.
 They have lived their lives at a level of self-sufficiency that many modern-day survivalists and adventurers can only dream of.
 They have birthed their children, raised livestock, planted crops, and woven incredible pieces of art in their homes in the far reaches of the windy canyons and dusty mesas that make up southern Utah and Northern Arizona.
 And now, as they have aged they are left without the means to support themselves.

 Throughout the over three decades of A.N.E.’s existence, the vital cog that makes our program work is all of you, our sponsors, volunteers, donors, and support people.
 Without you, we would not be able to purchase the food, food certificates, and firewood for the Elders.
 We ask for your help.
 Please take some time to engage your friends, families, and neighbors.
 Tell them about the plight of the Elders and how they can help.
 Thank you.

 Hello to you, your family and the Adopt-A-Native-Elder Pro-gram.

 You and the people have done so much for me and my family.